nevyn/spotcache/docs/index.markdown

 SpotCache
 ========================

 SpotCache is a Sqlite3 backed caching class in C++ by [Joachim Bengtsson](mailto:joachimb@gmail.com) as recruitment programming assignment for Spotify.
-I realize you might want to have tested my problem solving abolities, or my algorithmic knowledge.
+I realize you might want to have tested my problem solving abilities, or my algorithmic knowledge.
 I chose the pragmatic approach and went for a problem solving approach; my implementation is thus probably a poor measure of the latter.
 I'll reimplement it if that's what you were really interested in.

 Usage overview
 -------------------
 An Xcode project and Visual Studio solution is included.
+Sqlite3, a portable stdint (pstdint), the original md5 implementation, and cxxtest are bundled as dependencies, and nothing needs to be installed on a development or production machine to use this code.

-If you want to use SpotCache outside of these projects, you will need to link to libsqlite3 and libcrypto.
-Cxxtest requires python or perl to generate tests.cpp; If you don't change anything you will be fine with the one in the repository, but to regenerate it you will need to install python or perl if that's not already available on your system.
+However, Cxxtest requires python or perl to generate tests.cpp; If you don't change anything you will be fine with the generate in the repository, but to regenerate it you will need to install python or perl if that's not already available on your system.
+Then, before each build (preferably as an automatic build step, as in the Xcode project), run:
+	python vendor/cxxtest/cxxtestgen.py --error-printer -o tests/tests.cpp \
+	tests/SqliteDbSuite.h tests/SqliteTableSuite.h tests/SqliteCacheSuite.h

 Sample usage:

-	Cache *cache = createCache("/tmp/performance.cache", vs("my key"));
+	Cache *cache = createCache("/tmp/test.cache", vs("my key"));

 	string key = "my object.png";
 	vector<uint8_t> value = ...;